manshour/stochasticity/README.md

 ## Dependencies:

-The following R package is required to run the codes:
+The R package 'stats' is required to run the codes:

-'stats'
+    install.packages('stats')
+    library('stats')

 ## Estimate the bandwidth: